 Neither early planting nor the use of no-till alone indicates a decision to use seed treatment.
 Seed treatments may be worth considering in fields that have a history of seed rot, damping off, or premature stem and root decay, or in fields that are prone to slow germination due to poor drainage or other factors.
 See Factors to consider before using a soybean seed treatment.
 Crop Protection Network: CPN 4003, 2018.

 Which seed treatment product to use?

 If you decide to use a seed treatment on soybean, it is important to use products that provide broad-spectrum control of many pathogens.
-The treatment should include either mefenoxam or metalaxyl as the active ingredient, which provides some protection against the oomycete water-mold pathogens (Pythium and Phytophthora).
-The treatment should also contain at least one other fungicide active ingredient that will provide broad-spectrum control against Fusarium and Rhizoctonia.
-See Fungicide Efficacy for Control of Soybean Seedling Diseases - North Central Regional Committee on Soybean Diseases - Updated June 2015
+The active ingredients metalaxyl and mefenoxam have been used as the primary seed treatments to protect soybean against oomycetes, including both Phytophthora sojae and Pythium spp.
+There are now two additional fungicide seed treatments available — ethaboxam and oxathiapiprolin — that have efficacy towards P. sojae.
+Seed treatment should also contain at least one other fungicide active ingredient that will provide broad-spectrum control against Fusarium and Rhizoctonia.
+See Fungicide Efficacy for Control of Soybean Seedling Diseases - North Central Regional Committee on Soybean Diseases - Updated 2019